-These plants can take worst of the a hot summer (heat, lack of water, and humidity) and still manage to perform well.
-They generally live four to five years before they need replacing, but during that time, they offer dependable foliage and pretty blue flowers from mid- to late summer.
-Blue-mist shrubs form low-growing, finely-textured mounds and are deer-resistant.
+Bluebeard, a shrub that is also known as blue mist or blue spirea, can take the worst of a hot summer (heat, lack of water, and humidity) and still manage to perform well.
+It generally lives four to five years before it needs replacing, but during that time it offers dependable foliage and pretty blue flowers from mid to late summer.
+Bluebeard forms low-growing, finely textured mounds and is deer resistant.

 Noteworthy CharacteristicsRelatively drought tolerant and very heat tolerant.

-CareBlue-mist shrub likes full sun to part shade and very well-drained soil that is not overly rich.
+CareBluebeard likes full sun to partial shade and very well-drained soil that is not overly rich.
 Cut back in late winter for a strong, dense shrub in summer.

 - Genus : Caryopteris